zoisite-rb/zoisite-rb/guides/source/configuring.md

 #### `config.assets.css_compressor`

 Defines the CSS compressor to use.
-It is set by default by `sass-rails`.
+It is set by default by `sass-zoisite`.
 The unique alternative value at the moment is `:yui`, which uses the `yui-compressor` gem.

 #### `config.assets.js_compressor`